Alibaba's breakup lifts hopes China's regulatory winter is thawing | Technology

 Alibaba's breakup lifts hopes China's regulatory winter is thawing

+The person said there would be five initial public offerings from the units, while Taobao and Tmall, Alibaba's core revenue drivers, would remain with the current listed entity.
+Hong Kong is the most likely venue for these IPOs, said the person, and a separate source familiar with Chinese tech companies' capital markets transactions.

-Investors cheered a major revamp of Alibaba Group as a sign Beijing's crackdown on the corporate sector was nearing an end, sending shares of the Jack Ma-founded company and its peers soaring on Wednesday.
-Alibaba said on Tuesday it was planning to split into six units and explore fundraisings or listings for most of them, in the biggest restructuring of the technology conglomerate in its 24-year history.
+Alibaba Group's plans for a major revamp have been taken as a signal that Beijing's regulatory crackdown on corporates is ending, propelling its shares higher and boosting investor confidence in prospects for Chinese tech firms.
+The Jack Ma-founded conglomerate said on Tuesday it was planning to split into six units and explore fundraisings or listings for most of them, marking the biggest restructuring in its 24-year history.

-Investors cheered a major revamp of Alibaba Group as a sign Beijing's crackdown on the corporate sector was nearing an end, sending shares of the Jack Ma-founded company and its peers soaring on Wednesday.

-Alibaba said on Tuesday it was planning to split into six units and explore fundraisings or listings for most of them, in the biggest restructuring of the technology conglomerate in its 24-year history.
-The group's Hong Kong-listed shares jumped as much as 16.3%, tracking a 14.3% rally in its U.S.-listed shares overnight , leading the benchmark Hang Seng Index and broader markets in the region higher.

-Alibaba said it will hold a conference call on Thursday to discuss its plan to split.
-Its group CEO and chairman Daniel Zhang may join the call, according to people familiar with the matter.
-China's wide regulatory crackdown over the last couple of years on its marquee domestic companies, mainly from the internet, private education and property sectors, had wiped off billions in market values and weighed on investor sentiment.
+Its Hong Kong-listed shares closed up 12%, tracking a rally in its U.S.-listed shares overnight, and giving the group a market value of about $255 billion.
+Those gains led the Hang Seng Index and other markets in the region higher.
+Many investors have seen a wave of regulatory blitzes over the last couple of years that have hit its internet, private education and property sectors hard as a major cloud hanging over China's private sector.

-Alibaba said on Tuesday it would split into six units - Cloud Intelligence Group, Taobao Tmall Commerce Group, Local Services Group, Cainiao Smart Logistics Group, Global Digital Commerce Group and Digital Media and Entertainment Group.
-The group had been planning to spin off individual business units for a long time, according to another two sources familiar with the company's thinking.
+Alibaba said it would split into six units - Cloud Intelligence Group, Taobao Tmall Commerce Group, Local Services Group, Cainiao Smart Logistics Group, Global Digital Commerce Group and Digital Media and Entertainment Group.
+The group has been planning to spin off individual business units for a long time, according to two sources familiar with the company's thinking.

 "There was a consensus within and outside Alibaba that the stock was trading at a major discount to the inherent value of the businesses," said one of the people, adding that the company had become "too bloated".
 The person said there would be five initial public offerings from the units, while Taobao and Tmall, Alibaba's core revenue drivers, would remain with the current listed entity.

 Hong Kong is the most likely venue for these IPOs, said the person, and a separate source familiar with Chinese tech companies' capital markets transactions.
-Alibaba did not immediately respond to a request for comment.
+The sources declined to be identified as the information was not public.
+Alibaba did not respond to a request for comment.

-In Japan, SoftBank Group Corp, which has a 13.7% stake in Alibaba, shot up 6.2%.
-SoftBank did not respond to a request for comment.
-Alibaba itself would re-organise into a holding company structure, with Zhang retaining his position as group CEO, and the six sub-divisions each with their own CEOs and boards.
-Zhang will also head the cloud-focused unit.

-Analysts at Bank of America on Tuesday described Alibaba's restructuring as "an important experiment", which would test whether or not China's biggest companies could meet Beijing's demand to "contribute to society".
-Alibaba was a common target during the crackdown period.
-It faced scrutiny for engaging in monopolistic behavior in the e-commerce space, as well as its data security practices in its cloud business and labour practices for its delivery units.
+PAIN ENDING?
+Bank of America analysts described Alibaba's restructuring as "an important experiment", which would test whether or not China's biggest companies could meet Beijing's demand to "contribute to society".

+Morgan Stanley said the announcement would step up support for private sectors and platform companies.
+"We believe such efforts will help stimulate efficiency and creativity by restoring/improving the business environment," analyst Laura Wang said in a research note.

+She added that a recent statement from China's cyberspace regulator about protecting entrepreneurs from defamation also signalled a possible end to regulatory pressure on the sector.
+Morgan Stanley values the entire group at as much as $530 billion or $200 a share, based on their valuation model of each business unit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)